rapito/Fray_Rails/README.md

 == Description

 The Fray Academic System is designed to manage the basic entities of a school academic system.
-It was based on Fray Ramón Pané's School need to implement a new system.
+It was based on Fray RamÃ³n PanÃ©'s School need to implement a new system.
 The basic functionalities allows the users to personalize at some point the Lectures and groups within the scope of their need.

 Also, the application is a final project for INTEC's Ruby on Rails class (MAY-JUL 2013) by Josue Abreu. http://joshonrails.com/